Thaw out your turkey.

 Added the water all the wet brine ingredients; salt, garlic salt, Montreal Steak Seasoning, Worcestershire Sauce, and black pepper to your container

 Remove the innards of your turkey, make sure you get the bag out as well.
-I had a little helper who missed this part but it was hidden pretty deep in the turkey.
-We found it after smoking and had a good laugh.

 Mix up the water in the cooler or container with a whisk then set in the turkey.
 I added water until the turkey was fully covered and then added ice.

 Allow the turkey to brine for at least 24 hours.

 On the day of smoking remove your turkey from the brine and give the turkey a small rinse off.

 Place on a tray and pat dry with paper towels.

 Rub the whole bird down with Sesame Oil and then salt and pepper the bird to your liking.

 Sprinkle an All Seasoning Salt on the bird.
 (Mine is a combination of Johnny's Season All, Lawrys Garlic Salt, and Montreal Steak Seasoning)